MZabek/UMSumSem/schedule.md

 *Location:* Lorch 301

+I investigate the role of regulation and economic growth in shifting Brazil's sugarcane industry from a dirty, manual harvest to a cleaner, mechanical harvest.
+I use worker- and establishment-level data to test the regulation via complementary regression discontinuity and difference-in-difference approaches.
+Estimates indicate that regulation is, at best, a partial explanation for the rapid, widespread change in harvesting practices.
+Rising wages and increasing employment suggest that economic growth may have played an important role; instrumental variables estimates imply that increasing wages are sufficient to explain the adoption of green technology.

 ## August 03 - Catalina Franco

 ### The effect of a permanent change in income on economic decision making